 NPAC SMS responds to the M-SET.

 If the status of SV1 is set to sending, the NPAC SMS issues an M-DELETE on the subscriptionVersion SV1 to all previously failed EDR Local SMSs that are accepting downloads for the NPA-NXX of the subscriptionVersion SV1 TN.
+For the XML interface, SVDD – SvDeleteDownload.

 At the same time as step 5 and if the status of SV2 is set to sending, the NPAC SMS issues an M-CREATE on the subscriptionVersion SV2 to all previously failed non-EDR Local SMSs that are accepting downloads for the NPA-NXX of the subscriptionVersion SV2 TN.

 The EDR Local SMS responds to the M-DELETE request.
+For the XML interface, DNLR – DownloadReply.

 The non-EDR Local SMS responds to the M-CREATE request.